nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 A clustered Nuxeo environment should be configured to use Quartz scheduling.
 The Quartz scheduling component allows nodes to coordinate scheduled tasks between themselves - a single task will be routed to a single node for execution on that one node.
 This ensures that scheduled events, like periodic cleanups or periodic imports, are executed only on one node and not on all nodes at the same time.

-Standard configuration is available from Nuxeo templates for Tomcat for PostgreSQL, Oracle and SQL Server.
+Standard configuration is available from Nuxeo templates for VCS (SQL databases).
+For MongoDB (DBS) everything is done automatically, you don't have to use any specific configuration or template.

-In most cases, each node in the cluster should be configured to include this template.</span>
+Each node in the cluster should be configured to include this template.

 1. Populate the database with the tables needed by Quartz (names `QRTZ_*`).
     The DDL scripts come from the standard Quartz distribution and are available in the Nuxeo templates in `$NUXEO_HOME/templates/<database>-quartz-cluster/bin/create-quartz-tables.sql`.